Willy Fritsch

 Willy Fritsch photographed by Alexander Binder, 1920s.
 Collection EYE Film Institute Netherlands.

 Willy Fritsch photographed by Alexander Binder, 1920s.
 Collection EYE Film Institute Netherlands.

 Willy Fritsch (born Wilhelm Egon Fritz, 27 January 1901 – 13 July 1973) was a German theatre and film actor, a popular leading man and character actor from the silent-film era to the early 1960s.

 Biography

 Early life

-He was born Wilhelm Egon Fritz Fritsch, the only son of a factory owner in Kattowitz (present-day Katowice) in the Prussian province of Silesia.
+He was born Wilhelm Egon Fritz Fritsch, as the only son of a factory owner in the Upper Silesian city of Kattowitz (present-day Katowice) in the Prussian province of Silesia.
 After the bankruptcy of his father in 1912, the family moved to Berlin, where Fritsch Sr. worked as an employee of the Siemens-Schuckert company.
 Young Willy originally planned an apprenticeship as a mechanic, but soon began working as an extra at the Großes Schauspielhaus theatre.